 If I decide that a piercing is important to me, where should I go?

-You should ask friends and relatives with piercings where they went and if they liked the place.
-Look for a place that does a lot of piercings and that only employs piercers with piercing licenses.
-Some states make piercers get a license, while other states don’t.
-The APP (Association of Professional Piercers – a professional organization of piercers), makes safety rules for people who do piercings, and has a list of piercers who comply with the standards of their organization.
-Search for registered members of the APP here.
+You should ask friends and relatives with piercings where they went and if the studio was a licensed piercing studio.
+Some states make piercers get a license, while other states do not.
+This means there are actually people who are doing body piercings with very little training!
+As you can imagine, this can be very dangerous for you.
+However, the APP (Association of Professional Piercers – a professional organization of piercers) developed safety rules for people who do piercings, and has a list of piercers who comply with the standards of their organization.
+Search for registered members of the APP on their website.

 What should I look for in a piercing salon?

 When you go into a salon, look around.
-Make sure that there’s a certificate on the wall that says the piercer is registered with the APP.
-The shop should be kept clean and sanitary, the lighting should be good so that the piercers can see well while working, and the staff should wash their hands and use sterile gloves and instruments.
-All the instruments should either be brand new and disposable (meant to be thrown away after one use) or be sterilized in sealed pouches.
+Make sure that there is a certificate on the wall that says the piercer is registered with the APP.
+Is the place clean?
+The shop should be kept clean and sanitary.
+The lighting should be good so that the piercers can see well while working.
+Does the staff wash their hands and use sterile gloves and instruments?
+Be sure to ask if the instruments are new or disposable (meant to be thrown away after one use) or be sterilized in sealed pouches.
 If the piercer uses disposable needles, you should see him/her open sealed packages.
 The piercers should throw away the needles in a biohazard container after using them.
+Make sure your piercer provides after-care instructions.

 What do I need to bring to the piercing salon?

 You may need to bring a copy of your birth certificate.
-If you’re under 18 years old, you may need your parents’ or guardians’ permission.
+If you are under 18 years old, you may need your parents’ or guardians’ permission.
 Your parent/guardian will need to go with you to the piercing salon and sign a consent form.
-Since the law is different from state to state, you’ll need to find out what the law in your area says about whether or not you need parental permission to get a piercing done.
+Since the law is different from state to state, you’ll need to find out what the law in your area says about whether or not you need parental permission to get a piercing.

 What kind of jewelry should I buy?

-The Association of Professional Piercers has revised the minimum standard for jewelry for new piercings and recommends the following:
+The Association of Professional Piercers has revised the minimum standard for jewelry for new piercings (created February 5, 2009 and revised May 28, 2019) and recommends the following:

 - Jewelry made from steel that is ASTM F-138 compliant or ISO-5822-1 compliant

 Implant grade stainless steel is least likely to produce a foreign body reaction or infection in the skin.
-Other safe choices for new piercings are metals such as gold (at least 18 karat), titanium, or niobium.
-All of these cost more than implant grade stainless steel.
+Other safe choices for new piercings are metals such as gold, titanium, or niobium.
+However, they cost more than implant grade stainless steel.

-Gold jewelry should be at least 18 karat (75% gold) for new piercings and at least 14k gold, nickel-free white, or yellow gold for healed piercings.
+Gold jewelry should be at least 14 karat or higher (solid gold, cadmium and nickel-free white, yellow, or rose gold) for new piercings.
 Gold-filled or gold-plated jewelry should never be used in any piercings because the metal is very thin.
-The finish wears away easily and it chips with slightest contact of the body.
+The finish wears away easily, and it chips with slightest contact of the body.
 Some people have difficulty with white gold because it contains “nickel” – a metal that many people are allergic to.

 What’s up with all the different kinds of jewelry?